You-Gao/Blog/_life/2025-01-01-business-books.md

 <br/>
 ---
 [^1]: Sarcastic, but not really either.
-[^2]: I chose this rather then doing the coloring books angle.
+[^2]: I chose this rather than doing the coloring book angle.